 - CPU info: number of physical and logical cores and also the model name - OS info: OS name and version - · Host name - Node name: If Rally provisions the cluster, it will choose a unique name for each node. - Source revision: We always record the git hash of the version of Elasticsearch that is benchmarked.
-This is even done if you benchmark an official binary release. - Custom tag: You can define one custom tag with the command line flag --user-tag.
-The tag is prefixed by tag\ in order to avoid accidental clashes with Rally internal tags.
+This is even done if you benchmark an official binary release. - Distribution version: We always record the distribution version of Elasticsearch that is benchmarked.
+This is even done if you benchmark a source release. - Custom tag: You can define one custom tag with the command line flag --user-tag.
+The tag is prefixed by tag in order to avoid accidental clashes with Rally internal tags. - Operation-specific: The optional substructure operation contains additional information depending on the type of operation.
+For bulk requests, this may be the number of documents or for searches the number of hits.